Alia Bhatt

 Alia Bhatt (/ˈɑːliə ˈbʌt/; born 15 March 1993) is a British actress of Indian descent who predominantly works in Hindi films.
-She has received several accolades including four Filmfare Awards.
-One of India's highest-paid actresses, she has appeared in Forbes India Celebrity 100 list since 2014 and was awarded the TIME100 Impact Award in 2022.
+Known for her portrayals of women in challenging circumstances, she has received several accolades, including a National Film Award and seven Filmfare Awards.
+She is one of India's highest-paid actresses.
+Time awarded her with the Time100 Impact Award in 2022 and named her one of the 100 most influential people in the world in 2024.

-Born into the Bhatt family, she is the daughter of filmmaker Mahesh Bhatt and actress Soni Razdan.
-After making her acting debut as a child in the 1999 thriller Sangharsh, she played her first leading role in Karan Johar's teen film Student of the Year (2012).
-She won the Filmfare Critics Award for Best Actress for playing a kidnapping victim in the road drama Highway (2014), and went on to establish herself with starring roles in several romantic films produced by Johar's studio Dharma Productions as well as the coming-of-age drama Dear Zindagi (2016).
+Born into the Bhatt family, she is a daughter of filmmaker Mahesh Bhatt and actress Soni Razdan.
+After making her acting debut as a child in the 1999 thriller film Sangharsh, she played her first leading role in Karan Johar's teen film Student of the Year (2012).
+She won the Filmfare Critics Award for Best Actress for playing a kidnapping victim in the road drama Highway (2014) and went on to establish herself with starring roles in several romantic films produced by Johar's studio Dharma Productions.

-Bhatt won three Filmfare Awards for Best Actress for playing a victim of drug abuse in the crime drama Udta Punjab (2016), an undercover spy in the thriller Raazi (2018), and a possessive girlfriend in the musical drama Gully Boy (2019).
-Following two poorly received films, she gained praise for playing the titular role in the biopic Gangubai Kathiawadi, had a brief role in the period film RRR, and starred in the fantasy film Brahmāstra: Part One – Shiva, all of which rank among the top-grossing Indian films of 2022.
+Bhatt won Filmfare Awards for Best Actress for playing a victim of drug abuse in the crime drama Udta Punjab (2016), an undercover spy in the thriller Raazi (2018), a possessive girlfriend in the musical drama Gully Boy (2019), and the title role of a prostitute in the biopic Gangubai Kathiawadi (2022).
+The last of these also earned her the National Film Award for Best Actress.
+She expanded to film production with the black comedy Darlings (2022) and had her biggest commercial success in the fantasy film Brahmāstra: Part One – Shiva (2022) and the romantic comedy Rocky Aur Rani Kii Prem Kahaani (2023).
+The last of these earned her a fifth Best Actress award at Filmfare, followed by a record-setting sixth for her performance in the action thriller Jigra (2024), which she also co-produced.

-In addition to acting, Bhatt has launched her own sustainable clothing brand and an ecological initiative.
-She supports various charities, and is an investor and prominent brand endorser.
-She has sung seven of her film songs, including the single "Samjhawan Unplugged" in 2014.
-Bhatt is married to the actor Ranbir Kapoor, with whom she has a daughter.
+In addition to acting, Bhatt supports various charities and is an investor and prominent brand endorser.
+She founded an ecological initiative, CoExist, in 2017, a production company, Eternal Sunshine Productions, in 2019, and a sustainable clothing brand, Ed-a-Mamma, in 2022.
+Bhatt has sung eight of her film songs, including the single "Samjhawan Unplugged" in 2014.
+She is married to actor Ranbir Kapoor, with whom she has a daughter.